carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 ```

 #### Writing our dagger plan
-The dagger plan is written in cue allowing it to be simple and readable.
-Lets look at the anatomy of the plan.
+The Dagger plan is written in CUE allowing it to be simple and readable.
+Let's look at the anatomy of the plan.

 File: deploy.cue
 ```cue